SteelCompendium/data-gen/Rules/Draw Steel Bestiary.md

 - **Presence**: +1

 **Golden Sickles (Action)** ◆ 2d10 + 2 ◆ Signature
-**Keywords**: Attack, Melee, Psionic, Weapon **Distance**: Reach 1
+Keywords: Attack, Melee, Psionic, Weapon
+Distance: Reach 1
-**Target**: One creature
+Target: One creature

 - ✦ ≤11: 5 damage
 - ★ 12–16: 9 damage; bleeding (EoT)
 - ✸ 17+: 12 damage; bleeding (REA ends)
-  **Effect**: If the target is bleeding from this ability, the hijack is hidden from the target until that bleeding ends.
+Effect: If the target is bleeding from this ability, the hijack is hidden from the target until that bleeding ends.

 **Psi-Sickle (Maneuver)**
-**Keywords**: Psionic, Ranged, Weapon
+Keywords: Psionic, Ranged, Weapon
-**Distance**: Ranged 5
+Distance: Ranged 5
-**Target**: One creature or object
+Target: One creature or object
-**Effect**: The hijack psychically latches their sickle onto the target and closes the distance between them.
+Effect: The hijack psychically latches their sickle onto the target and closes the distance between them.
 If the target has a weight of 4 or higher, the hijack moves adjacent to the target.
 Otherwise, the target is pulled 4 squares toward the hijack.

 **Foresight**
 The hijack doesn’t take a bane on attacks against concealed creatures.